phanieste/pentocity/pentos/g5/README.md

 opposite corners toward the center.
 Both strategies separate residences and factories into their own zones.

+### Parks and Water
+Our current strategy for parks and water involves extending the closest park or water if it is within a two block radius of the building, or constructing a new 4-block of park or water (alternating placement of park and water) that is adjacent to the building, with the bottom right cell taking priority.
+We extend this new block of park or water (also termed "bonus group") in a straight horizontal line (if possible) to maximize potential adjacency with future residences.

+Using this strategy on top of our initial basic strategy increases our score by about 100.

 ## How to Run

     javac pentos/sim/Simulator.java